 Breastfeeding Basics to Remember

-* Mom should try breastfeeding her baby as soon as possible after birth.
+You should try to breastfeed your baby as soon as possible after birth.
 This will

-are also breastfeeding will be a great help and source of motivation for Mom.
+are also breastfeeding, will be a great help and a source of motivation.

 Tips for Continued Breastfeeding